 But even if he had checked and ensured it was unloaded, there’s no reason to point the muzzle in the middle of your hand…and then pull the trigger.
 This brings us to our next Firearm Safety Rule, “Always point the muzzle in a safe direction.”

-2. Always point the muzzle in a safe direction.
+2. Always point the muzzle in the direction of least consequence.

 UPDATE: There was another video that showed a man having a malfunction at a gun range and then pulling the trigger while trying to clear it.
 He had the pistol pointed at himself and his friend.
 This negligent discharge led to him being shot in the arm and his friend being fatally shot in the abdomen.
 But that video was taken down and I was unable to find it anywhere else.